 The data we collect gives us information about wage trends and pay gaps in the Public Service.

-Increases for the lowest paid staff have primarily driven the 3.7% increase to public servants’ pay overall (compared with an increase of 3.9% in 2020).
-Less than 20% of the Public Service workforce now earn less than $60,000.
-Consistent with the Government’s Workforce Policy Statement and the Public Service Commissioner’s 2020 guidance on pay, the pay of our highest paid staff and occupations (including managers) moved only a little this year.
+Increases for the lowest paid and non-managerial staff have primarily driven the 3.7% increase to public servants’ pay overall (compared with increases of 3.7% in 2021 and 3.9% in 2020).
+About one in six (16.8%) of the Public Service workforce now earn less than $60,000, down from nearly one in five (19.3%) in 2021, and more than 40% 5 years ago.
+Consistent with the Government’s Workforce Policy Statement and the Public Service Commissioner’s 2020 guidance on pay, our low paid staff were prioritised for pay increases, meaning the pay of our highest paid staff (including managers) moved only a little this year.